 Imagine, instead of seeking out that elusive super rich person you heard about in the news, you get to know the individuals already surrounding your organization and find out what assets they have to bring to your organization.
 You may discover people with skills, connections, knowledge, wisdom, money or a physical space to hold a party!
 When you recognize and access the resources of your organization’s community, you are deep in the work of co-creating a Culture of Philanthropy.

 As many of us work to create a more just and equitable world, we can struggle with this dynamic, as the majority of the wealthiest individuals in our Major Donor portfolios are also the most privileged.
 This is where your leadership comes in.
 By standing in authentic partnership with your donors, including those with financial wealth, you have an opportunity to change the world and shift the power dynamic by helping them see the value of investing in a more just community.

-If we look historically, some people of privilege stepped up and were important allies of the right for women to vote and for slavery to be abolished.
+Historically, some people of privilege stepped up for women’s suffrage and abolition.
 Those breakthroughs occurred, in part, due to the education and participation of members of the privileged class who believed in and took the risks needed to advance these important causes.
 One of our jobs is to use our leadership roles to enroll and educate people to invest in positive change.